In this tutorial, we will create an expense approvals process.

 Form blocks allow us to specify sequences of questions with the option to configure logic jumps within it.
 In this case, we will set up 1) a Binary question, 2) followed by a Text question.
 Then we will configure the first question's conditional logic to only continue to the second question in case of a rejection:

-Once the workflow has been created we can create our first task.
-The easiest way to do this is by clicking New Task in the Workflow view.
+Once the queue has been created we can create our first task.
+The easiest way to do this is by clicking New Task in the Queue view.

 New Task creates a new task and navigates you to the task view.
 If the task has an attribute which needs to be set prior to creation —in the case of read-only blocks or for unmodifiable blocks such as Image— you will be prompted for those.
 In this example we should see the following: